Mexico's senior Catholic leader backs civil unions for gay couples

 But Francis’ more open and inclusive tone has marked a sharp contrast with his more conservative predecessor, Pope Benedict XVI.

+“Because if, as it happens unfortunately, a son in a family declares himself openly homosexual, then they don’t want to have anything to do with him.
+And that can’t be, it just can’t be,” he said, echoing Francis’ sentiments.

-“That can’t be.
-It just can’t be,” he said, echoing Francis’ sentiment that gays and lesbians have a right to family.
-“If they decide as a matter of free choice to be with another person, to be in a union, that’s freedom.”
+“If they decide as a matter of free choice to be with another person, to be in a union, that’s freedom,” he said.

 “The key point was to move away from a church that defended itself from the world,” he said.